 - The westside field trip to see off-channel habitat is planned, the field sites have been chosen (in Capitol State Forest).
 DNR planned that everyone could meet for an afternoon workshop, then go out the next day for the field trip.
 The optimal time to see off-channel habitat has passed for this season, but you can see evidence of the flow at the westside sites. - The eastside field trip to see off-channel habitat is still in the works.
-Marc Gauthier videotaped several sites in order to capture the sites during high flow and because they are far apart from one another.
-Therefore, it may be an option to view those tapes instead of doing a field trip because of the travel to and from plus the travel between the sites (Policy should assume at least three full days of travel and site visits for the eastside field trip). - It was suggested that the westside sites be videotaped as well while there is still flow, which DNR will try to do. - The electrofishing workshop was planned for April 21, until the landslide tragedy refocused that meeting.
+Marc Gauthier videotaped several sites because they are far apart from one another, so it may be best to view those tapes instead of doing a field trip because of the travel to and from plus the travel between the sites (Policy should assume at least three full days of travel and site visits for the eastside field trip). - o It was suggested that the westside sites be videotaped as well, which DNR will try to do. - The electrofishing workshop was planned for April 21, until the landslide tragedy refocused that meeting.
 Depending upon the Board's direction at the May meeting, Adrian Miller is ready to reconvene the technical people for the electrofishing workshop.
 If Policy members want to come to that workshop, they will be asked to sit around the outside to listen and allow the technical experts to participate.